-The continuation of contributions to the funded pension scheme in 2010-11 (variable lpm01), and an increase in contributions in 2014-17 (variable lpm02) were simulated by randomly assigning people into these groups.
+In SILC 2019, the continuation of contributions to the funded pension scheme in 2010-11 (variable lpm01), and an increase in contributions in 2014-17 (variable lpm02) were simulated by randomly assigning people into these groups.
 The proportions by age, gender and labour earnings decile were derived from the microdata of the Estonian National Social Insurance Board.
+In SILC 2020, the variables lpm01 and lmp02 are no longer available and are not simulated.